Busting the Breast Augmentation Myths – The Truth

 All breast implants have a set of pros and cons, and there is no one implant that is the best one to get.
 Depending on your expectations and desired results, the type of implant may be recommended for you by your specialist surgeon.

-10. MYTH – Any surgeons can perform a breast augmentation procedure
+10. MYTH – Any surgeon can perform a breast augmentation procedure

-Breast augmentation procedure is a pretty common procedure, however, the statement that anyone can perform it is a pure myth and you should not believe this.
 Only those who have been well trained in breast augmentation procedures, after receiving accreditation in plastic and reconstructive surgery, should perform breast augmentation procedures.
 Any doctor or so-called ‘cosmetic surgeon’ could perform the surgery, but the results vary considerably and revision surgery costs are much higher than primary surgery.
-Be careful!

 11. MYTH – You can choose any size for breast implants

-Breast implants are meant to enhance your appearance and they also play a vital role in the field of reconstructive surgery.
-When choosing the breast implants for your breast augmentation procedure, it is important to not only focus on the shape and content of your implant, but also on the size of the implant.
+When choosing breast implants for breast augmentation, it is important to not only focus on the shape and content of your implant but also the size of the implant.
 Breast implants are available in sizes from 100cc to 800cc in Australia with the most popular size being around 300-350cc.

 12. MYTH – You will have ugly scars after breast augmentation procedure